No. 1 Alabama beats No. 4 Oklahoma 45-34 to reach title game

 “They’ve got a great program and a great team,” Alabama coach Nick Saban said.
 “I’m sure it’ll be a great challenge for us, and I’m sure we’ll need to play better than we did today.”

-Tagovailoa’s performance in the semifinal argued for a Florida recount in the Heisman Trophy vote.
+Tagovailoa’s performance argued for a Florida recount in the Heisman Trophy vote.
 He finished as the runner-up to Oklahoma’s Kyler Murray but won sweet consolation by completing 24 of 27 passes, with scores to four receivers.

 While Tagovailoa connected on his first nine passes for 184 yards, Murray was sacked twice before he threw a pass, and his first completion came with his team already down 21-0.